Poll shows China's exporters downcast as orders slow, costs rise

 By James Pomfret

-GUANGZHOU, China Around two-thirds of exporters at China's largest trade fair expect the slowdown in their markets to persist for at least six months, a Reuters poll has found, with the country expected to announce its weakest economic growth in decades early next week.
+GUANGZHOU, China, Oct 16 Around two-thirds of exporters at China's largest trade fair expect the slowdown in their markets to persist for at least six months, a Reuters poll has found, with the country expected to announce its weakest economic growth in decades early next week.

 Many economists expect data released on Monday to show China's third quarter GDP dipped below 7 percent, the slowest rate since the global financial crisis.
 A weak showing could possibly prompt Beijing to take more steps to stimulate the economy.